-GCSE History is taught over 3 hours per week in KS4.
-Students follow the WJEC Route B Specification which includes the following Units:
+GCSE History is taught over 5 hours per fortnight for Year 9 and Year 10 and 6 hours per fortnight for Year 11.
+Students follow the EdExcel Specification which includes the following units:

-Homework is set for all GCSE History students weekly by their individual class teacher
+Homework is set for all GCSE History students fortnightly by their individual class teacher

-Crime and Punishment in England and Wales: Students study the causes and types of crimes committed from the Tudor period to the modern day period and how they have changed over the period.
-Students will also investigate the variety of punishments that were inflicted on criminals and how and why our methods of punishment have changed over the last 500 years.
+Crime and Punishment in England: Students study the causes and types of crimes committed from the medieval period to the modern day period and how they have changed during that time.
+Students will also investigate the variety of punishments that were inflicted on criminals and how and why our methods of punishment have changed over the last 1000 years.